aryanski/truecallerpy/README.md

 TruecallerPy is a Python package that provides functionalities to interact with the Truecaller API.
 It allows you to perform login, OTP verification, and phone number search using Truecaller.

+## What's New in This Fork

+- Ability to log in with InstallationID

 **Table of Contents:**

 - [Truecallerpy](#truecallerpy)